 But how do we know all of this?
 Maryland researchers have created a technique that allows them directly to observe quantum vortices and reconnection.
-They first inject fluorescent nanoparticles into the ultracold helium (as seen here).
+They first inject fluorescent nanoparticles into the ultracold helium (as seen in Fig. 2).
 These particles become entrapped by quantum vortices and follow their motions, similar to dew drops on a spider web or water vapor in a tornado—you can see the drops, but not the rotating air column itself.
-Using cameras, the scientists can then image vortices (as seen here) and even reconnection events, as seen in the video below.
+Using cameras, the scientists can then image vortices (as seen in Fig. 3) and even reconnection events (as seen in Fig. 4).

 New knowledge about quantum vortices can be applied to other systems as well.
 Related magnetic vortices occur in superconductors and can lead to a loss of supercurrents; understanding how and why these vortices form would enable researchers to improve superconductor performance.
 Meanwhile, neutron stars are thought to contain arrays of quantum vortices that determine how they rotate.
 Helium is an easier model system to visualize and understand the behavior of these vortices—and not as remote as a neutron star!

 Learn more about quantum vortices in superfluid helium in the first video below.
 In the second video, check out Physics Girl’s experiments with vortices you can create and view yourself using an ordinary dinner plate in a swimming pool!

 Fig. 1 (Click to enlarge) Artist’s rendition of helical waves produced when two quantum vortices collide.
 The collision is at the central point of the image.
 (Credit: Enrico Fonda)